 How To Save Money in Your Trade Show Budget

-Maybe your company is cutting costs, since a barrel of oil is worth about the same as a cuppa from Starbucks.
-Maybe you’ve been meaning to streamline your trade show budget for a while, and just aren’t sure where to start.
+Maybe your company is cutting costs, or maybe you’ve just been meaning to streamline your trade show budget for a while, and just aren’t sure where to start.
 No matter the reason why, if you need to start reducing costs in your trade show marketing plan, we can help…

 In fact, we’ve written an entire e-book on the subject.